emmercm/www/src/blog/retrospective-techniques.md

 - 😞 **Lacked**: what was missing, or what was unclear?

-  Items could range from lack of guidance, lack of a productivity tool, people resourcing, or missing processes.
+  Items could range from lack of guidance, a desired productivity tool, people resourcing, or missing processes.

 - 💭 **Longed for**: what did the team wish existed?

-  This difference between "longed for" and "lacked" is that this category is more aspirational, items here might not exist or be possible just yet, but are still worth discussing.
+  The difference between "longed for" and "lacked" is that this category is more aspirational, items here might not exist or be possible just yet, but are still worth discussing.

 This format is great because it starts off with two positive categories and ends with two that can be turned into action items.